-The glutes are a major culprit of back pain and are often the weakest link when it comes to structural balance and development.
-This is due to the fact that the glutes are not activated much during our daily lives, which leads to atrophy causing the muscle to shut down.
-The glutes are not just for sitting on and are supposed to be the “lifting muscle.”
-Too many of us depend on our backs for lifting, which leads to common back pain and disc issues.
-I will discuss how we can activate and strengthen our glutes, so that we can take the pressure off of our backs and stabilize the spine.
+The glutes are a major contributor of back pain because they are often the weakest link when it comes to structural balance and development.
+The glutes are not activated much during our daily lives, which can lead to atrophy, causing the muscle to shut down.
+The glutes are not just for sitting on and are supposed to be the “lifting muscle”.
+Too many of us depend on our backs for lifting, which can lead to common back pain and disc issues.
+Will discuss how we can activate and strengthen our glutes so that we can take the pressure off of our backs and stabilize the spine.

 - Stretch those hip flexors!

 You should always have your glutes in mind at the gym.
 The power of the mind is huge when it comes to activating the glutes.
 The mind to muscle connection must be achieved.
-Studies, such as the one conducted by Lewis-Sahrmann, show that when the glutes are mentally focused on during the prone hip extension, glute activation is 22% compared to 10% activation without mental prompting5.
-Bret Contreras CSCS, known as the “glute guy” for his research on glute activity and his success in training, also found that without mentally focusing on the glutes during the back extension, glute activation is only 6% compared to 38% when glutes are mentally prompted.
+Studies have shown that when the glutes are mentally focused on during the prone hip extension, glute activation is 22% compared to 10% activation without mental prompting.
+Bret Contreras CSCS, known as the “glute guy” for his research on glute activity and his success in training, also found that without mentally focusing on the glutes during the back extension, glute activation is only 6% compared to 38% when the glutes are mentally prompted.
 Isometric contractions work best in achieving the mind to muscle connection.
-Literally, just flex your glutes as hard as you can for 10-20 seconds.
+Flex your glutes as hard as you can for 10-20 seconds.
 This can be done anytime in any position.
 You can also try prone hip extensions, unilateral bridges and hip thrusts with long pauses and squeezes at the top.

 We must learn to activate the glutes with bodyweight movements before we move into weighted movements.
-Moving into weighted movements too quickly, without learning to properly activate the glutes first, will worsen any dysfunction or issues we already have.
-So, at this point, we focus on unweighted exercises such as bodyweight bridges, hip thrusts, bentknee lunges, Bulgarian split squats, back extensions and side lying leg abductions.
+Moving into weighted movements too quickly, without learning to properly activate the glutes first will worsen any dysfunction or issues we already have.
+We begin our focus on unweighted exercises such as bodyweight bridges, hip thrusts, bent knee lunges, Bulgarian split squats, back extensions and side lying leg abductions.
 You should aim for 2-3 sets of 20-30 reps and focus on maintaining full glute activation during the movements.
-You should also be able to feel a burn in movements such as the back extension and hip thrust to really enhance glute development Bulgarian Split Squat Unilateral Bridges (Starting Position) Unilateral Bridges (Ending Position)
+You should also be able to feel a burn in movements such as the back extension and hip thrust to really enhance glute development.

 Once your mind to muscle connection is fully established it is time to add weight.
-Progressive overload is vital for developing the glutes, but it cannot be at the expense of technical form3.
-So, do your squats and deadlifts, but back off on the weight if you notice a lack of glute activation.
-It might be easier to start with band weights or cables to load movements up before grabbing weight plates.
+Progressive overload is vital for developing the glutes but it cannot be at the expense of technical form.
+Do you squats and deadlifts but back off on the weight if you notice a lack of glute activation.
+It might be easier to start with band weight or cables to load movements up before grabbing weight plates.
 Then you can progress to weighted movements, such as hip thrusts, bridges, back extensions, seated band or cable abductions and banded or monster walks.